UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Scholarium/Scholarium.md

 | Tavern | **The Quiet Debate** | Arguments recorded as wagers. |
 | Inn | **The Philosopher’s Rest** | Modest lodging; lectures at breakfast. |

-## GM Hooks
-- The Living Codex begins deleting the PCs’ names.
-- An escaped experiment flees toward the Halls of Relief.
-- A “third aspect” cult of Nethys forms, worshipping chaos as truth.